Greg Louganis, four-time Olympic gold medalist, is thought to be one of the greatest divers in history.

 People with the virus faced widespread discrimination in the US.
-Frightened parents tried to keep children with HIV out of schools, and gay men were shunned from many aspects of society, as HIV was labeled a “gay virus.”
+Frightened parents attempted to keep children with HIV out of schools, and gay men were shunned from many aspects of society, as HIV was labeled a “gay virus.”

 In 1993, a 33-year-old Louganis, who believed he was dying of AIDS, arranged a “final birthday” party for his closest family and friends.
-Yet his health improved, and the diver finally spoke openly about his HIV status a year after announcing that he was gay in 1994.
+Yet, his health improved, and the diver finally spoke openly about his HIV status a year after announcing that he was gay in 1994.

-At the time, many people believed that his participation in the 1988 Olympics was irresponsible, due to his injury.
+At the time, many people believed that his participation in the 1988 Olympics was irresponsible due to his injury.

-Yet, no other divers, and not even the doctor who stitched Louganis’ bleeding head wound closed without gloves, contracted HIV.
+Yet, no other divers, and not even the doctor who stitched Louganis’ bleeding head wound without gloves, contracted HIV.

-In fact, a number of specialists came out and announced that there was no threat to the other divers at the time, due to the chlorine content in the pool water, which killed the virus.
+In fact, a number of specialists came out and announced that there was no threat to the other divers at the time due to the chlorine content in the pool water, which killed the virus.

-Dr. Anthony Fauci, then the foremost expert on HIV at the National Institute of Allergy and Infectious Diseases, explained that “If the virus just touches the skin, it is unheard of for it to cause infection: the skin has no receptors to bind HIV.”
+Dr. Anthony Fauci, then the foremost expert on HIV at the National Institute of Allergy and Infectious Diseases, explained that “if the virus just touches the skin, it is unheard of for it to cause infection: the skin has no receptors to bind HIV.”

 Louganis’ statement forced the public to reckon with the AIDS epidemic.
-A beloved Olympic athlete in the prime of his life announced that he had a virus that many believed marked the end of life, and brought the topic into the forefront.
+A beloved Olympic athlete in the prime of his life announced that he had a virus that many believed marked the end of life and brought the topic into the forefront.

 “Some people don’t think that AIDS has touched their lives.
 A lot of people saw me at the Olympics and were cheering for me.
-So all of those people can’t say that they have not been affected by AIDS,” Louganis stated to Barbara Walters in 1995.
+So all of those people can’t say that they have not been affected by AIDS,” Louganis stated in speaking to Barbara Walters in 1995.